There's a common adage that's been making the rounds in the business world for years:…

 One of the most powerful tools in every salesperson’s toolbox is a good understanding of their ideal client profile.
-Knowing who you serve (and who you serve best!) may help fill your business with the RIGHT type of clients versus ANY type of client.
+Knowing who you serve best may help fill your business with the RIGHT type of clients versus ANY type of client.

 - What are the demographics of your ideal client – items can include things like: